How is my gut health??

 How long should I ferment kombucha?

-Ideally if your SCOBY is healthy and the room temperature is about 20°C, it should take about 10-14 days.
-However if the temperature is hotter, it will take less time and if colder, it will take longer.
-Also, if your SCOBY is small it will take longer.
-Easiest way to tell that your kombucha is ready is by checking if it is naturally bubbly and not too sweet when you drink it (this indicates that the SCOBY has consumed the sugar and converted it to probiotic bacteria and carbon dioxide better known as bubbles!).
-Either way, taste the kombucha and once it is to your liking and bubbly, it is good to go!
-The longer you ferment your kombucha the more acidic or vinegar like it becomes.
-We have often left it to ferment for over a month and made a lovely vinegar to use in salads!
+Ideally, if your SCOBY is healthy and the room temperature is around 20°C, it should take about 10-14 days.
+However, if the temperature is hotter, it will take less time, and if colder, it will take longer.
+Additionally, if your SCOBY is small, it will also take longer.
+The easiest way to tell if your kombucha is ready is by checking if it’s naturally bubbly and not too sweet when you taste it (this indicates that the SCOBY has consumed the sugar and converted it into probiotic bacteria and carbon dioxide, better known as bubbles!).

 Where can I get a SCOBY?

-Pour it into a larger jar or glass bottle.
-Cover with a dry clean cloth so that the air can still get at it but flies cannot.
-Ferment at room temperature, ideally at about 20°C out of direct sunlight for approx 2-4 weeks and a SCOBY should naturally develop.
+3. Pour the mixture into a larger jar or glass bottle.
+Cover with a clean, dry cloth so air can reach it, but flies cannot.

 Nutrition